saraoe/saraoe.github.io/content/_index.md

 **Natural Language Processing**

-- Projects using methods from Natural Language Processing to detect signals in large language corpora.
+- Projects using methods from Natural Language Processing to detect signals in large text corpora.
 The emoDynamics project aimed to detect dynamics in emotion expresion in tweets [[paper]](https://ceur-ws.org/Vol-3290/short_paper4765.pdf) [[GitHub repo]](https://github.com/saraoe/emoDynamics).
 Additionally, I have worked on developing tools for automatic discovery of emerging (conspirational) narratives.

 **Meta Science**